NorESMhub/NorESM/doc/output/standard_output.rst

 Archiving is a phase of the model run where the generated output data is moved from RUNDIR to the archive folder.
 This job needs its own cpu time which is set in env_batch.xml.

+Standard output for the model components in NorESM2

 For lists of output from standard set-up model configurations:

 - **CAM6-Nor** (atmosphere): :ref:`cam_standard_out`